spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/13-palette-lock-cluster.md

 1. Log in to Palette console as Tenant or Project administrator.

-2. Go to the `Clusters` page from the left ribbon menu and select the cluster to be locked.
+2. Go to the `Clusters` page from the left ribbon menu and select the cluster to be paused with updates.

 3. From the cluster details page, click `Settings -> Cluster Settings`

-4. Toggle the `Pause Platform Updates` button to lock the cluster so that the cluster management services are not upgraded on the upgrade of the Palette.
+4. Toggle the `Pause Platform Updates` button to pause updates of the cluster so that the cluster management services are not upgraded on the upgrade of the Palette.

-5. To unlock the cluster, toggle the `Pause Platform Updates` back and deselect.
+5. To unpause the cluster updates, toggle the `Pause Platform Updates` back and deselect.

 <br />

-## Lock all the Clusters within the Project Scope
+## Pause Updates for all the Clusters within the Project Scope

-All the clusters under a Project can be locked to restrict them from the Palette upgrades.
-To lock all clusters under Project scope:
+All the clusters under a Project can be unpaused for updates to restrict them from the Palette upgrades.
+To pause updates for all clusters under Project scope:

 1. Log in to Palette console as Project administrator.